siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 and likewise for $B_{\mathrm{ret}}$.
 So the retarded self-action enters as a phase lag $\omega\tau$ carried by earlier portions of the same flow.

+This is the closure-relevant special case of a more general fact: when two coherent portions of the same field overlap, they do not need any further substrate in order to interact.
+They already are one field.
+The retarded case is singled out here because it is the natural causal mechanism when a flow bends back and meets its own earlier transport.

 ## Constitutive writing